Time-Varying Multi-Seasonal AR Models: Additional details and results from the simulation experiments

-The top panel of Figure~\ref{fig:Exp2Data} shows a typical realization from the model in Experiment~2.
-The bottom panels of the figure show the time evolution of the true regular $\phi_t$ and seasonal $\Phi_t$ AR coefficients mapped to the stability region.
-Figure~\ref{fig:Exp2Eigen} shows the time evolution of the eigenvalues of the companion matrix of the regular and seasonal AR coefficients; the eigenvalues are slightly jittered smoothly to avoid a complete overlap.
-Table \ref{table:Experiment2_ESS} display effective sample sizes for spectral density estimates forthe different posterior algorithms for the TVSAR model.
+Figure~\ref{fig:Exp2Eigen} shows the time evolution of the eigenvalues of the companion matrix of the regular and seasonal AR coefficients; the eigenvalues are slightly jittered to avoid complete overlap.
+Table~\ref{table:Experiment2_ESS} displays effective sample sizes for spectral density estimates for the different posterior algorithms for the TVSAR model.
+Figure~\ref{fig:exp2convergence} explores the convergence of estimates from different algorithm over five different initial values; similarly to Experiment 1, the FFBSx posteriors are similar from different initial values, and PGAS needs up to $100$ particles to give stable results.
 Figures \ref{fig:exp2heatmaps}-\ref{fig:exp2spectraloverfreq} give additional results for Experiment 2.